MahdiFarnaghi/intelli_geo/README.md

 #### Cohere manual

+##### Step 1: Signning up
-Sign up for Chat GPT at [https://platform.openai.com/signup?launch](https://dashboard.cohere.com/welcome/register) You can register using your email address or an existing Google, or github account.
+Sign up for Cohere at https://dashboard.cohere.com/welcome/register You can register using your email address or an existing Google, or github account.

 ##### Step 2: Open dashborad